 Philanthropy: Love Shouldn’t Hurt (Domestic Violence Awareness)

 Sigma Alpha Zeta stands for the empowerment of women through education, sisterhood, diversity and community service.
+Members enhance personal growth, create networks, strive for academic excellence, pride themselves on diversity, culture, personalities and interests.

 Founded at the University of Iowa in 1990